Lincoln Park High School (Michigan)

 Lincoln Park High School (LPHS) is a public school in Lincoln Park, Michigan.
 The school colors are orange and blue, and the teams are called the Railsplitters, a reference to Abraham Lincoln.
 It is a part of Lincoln Park Public Schools.

 LPHS has a student-to-teacher ratio of 35:1 and was given a rating of "C" as of 2010 it has been given a "B" by the Michigan Department of Education in 2007–2008.
 As of the class of 2011, LPHS has a graduation rate of 63.5% (starting with about 490 students, now having about 232) and an attendance rate of 75%.

-LPHS has many programs and extra curricular activities including the Spanish Club, Lincoln Park Building Trades, Guitar Club, Anime Club, JROTC, FIRST Robotics Competition, National Honor Society, four school bands (marching, symphonic, and concert), E.M.T.
+LPHS has many programs and extra curricular activities including the Spanish Club, Lincoln Park Building Trades, Guitar Club, Anime Club, JROTC, FIRST Robotics Competition, National Honor Society, four school bands (marching, symphonic, and concert), an award winning theatre program, E.M.T.
 Education, Business Management, CADD, Agriscience, and Quiz Bowl.